vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 an impossible position.
 For, if nothing exists what can be realised and by whom?
 But if, in order to get out of this difficulty, the existence of the realiser' be admitted, that would mean the abandonment of the fundamental principle.
 The Nihilist's conception of Moksa is thus as inconsistent with his fundamental principle as that of the idealist.

-SANKHYA CONCEPTION OF MOKŞA AND ITS CRITICISM.
+SANKHYA CONCEPTION OF MOKṣA AND ITS CRITICISM.

 The Sānkhya conception of Moksa is no better.
-The Sāökhya holds that the whole universe is an evolute of an eternal principle, called Prakrti ; that Puruşa, the self, is altogether passive and simply looks indifferently on the work of the former ; and that freedom from worldly bondage can be attained through the correct knowledge of the twenty-four categories of the Sārkhya system as distinct from the self.
+The Sāökhya holds that the whole universe is an evolute of an eternal principle, called Prakrti ; that Puruṣa, the self, is altogether passive and simply looks indifferently on the work of the former ; and that freedom from worldly bondage can be attained through the correct knowledge of the twenty-four categories of the Sārkhya system as distinct from the self.
 But the question, that the Trika raises against this theory, is, how and where can this knowledge of distinction take place ?
 The Prakrti is insentient and, therefore, no knowledge such as "I have been seen and, therefore, let me not work for him" can reasonably be attributed to her.
-The case of puruşa is no better.
+The case of puruṣa is no better.
 He is perfectly passive (nirlepa).
-The supposition, therefore, of any such affection in puruşa as that involved in knowing the distinction between himself and the twenty-four Tattvas would mean selfcontradiction.
+The supposition, therefore, of any such affection in puruṣa as that involved in knowing the distinction between himself and the twenty-four Tattvas would mean selfcontradiction.

 These systems have thus failed to render a coherent account of the position they have attempted to maintain.
 Their founders and exponents have not been able to understand the true nature of the Ultimate Reality They are not, however, as far away from the truth as the materialists.
 They have made approaches to it with varying degrees of success, some being a little nearer it than others.
 Each one of them has been able to grasp the real nature of